 Confit Buffalo Wings with Garlic Blue Cheese Sauce

-2kg chicken wings, cut into drumettes and flats
+- 2 kilograms chicken wings cut into drumettes and flats